-According to recent internet reports, Nissan could locally manufacture its popular Leaf and introduce at an aggressive price range.
 The Leaf has been around for several years now and it has been well-received in European as well as other foreign markets.
-As the outgoing generation Leaf gets to the closing stages of its lifespan, Nissan is expected to consider the brand new Leaf for India.
+As the first generation Leaf got to the closing stages of its lifespan and it was replaced, logically speaking, Nissan will introduce the brand new Leaf sold globally in India.

-Much to the excitement and months of speculations, its global premiere has happened as Nissan has the Leaf significantly upgraded in terms of efficiency and design language.
-The sales of Leaf have crossed over 2.5 lakh examples in its seven year lifecycle.
-It will be targetting even bigger figures with the new generation model.
-Ahead of the debut, it had gradually been teased with some of its features like the innovative e-Pedal driving that gained more interest.
+Much to the excitement and months of speculations, the new Leaf’s global premiere had happened with significant upgrades in terms of efficiency and design language.
+The sales of Leaf had crossed well-over 2.5 lakh examples in its seven year life cycle and Nissan is targetting even bigger figures with the new generation model.

-Nissan has recently announced a low-cost EV for China and the knowledge learned there could be transferred to India.
-In two battery modes – 24 kWh and 30 kWh – the outgoing Nissan Leaf returned range of 228 km and 280 km respectively.
-However, it is a whole different story on the freshed up version.
+Nissan announced a low-cost EV for China and the knowledge learned there could be transferred to India.
+In two battery modes – 24 kWh and 30 kWh – the old Nissan Leaf returned range of 228 km and 280 km respectively.
+However, it is a whole different story on the brand new version.

-We believe it could be showcased at the 2018 Auto Expo where Hyundai may debut its Ioniq hybrid.
-The restyled new Leaf vows to capitalise on the success of its predecessor emulating superlative levels of global sales.
-The leaf has been criticised for its bland looks and Nissan has addressed the form factor in the new model with well-defined cuts and creases along the body bringing a more matured stance.
+The restyled new Leaf vows to capitalise on the success of its predecessor, emulating its global sales.
+The old leaf was criticised for its bland looks and Nissan has addressed the form factor in the new model with well-defined cuts and creases along the body bringing a more matured stance.

 It gains new set of headlamps and taillights, faux front grille, thick C-pillars, sporty silhouette and is said to be more aerodynamically efficient offering better driving stability and performance.
-The 2018 Leaf will make its premiere at the Frankfurt Motor Show and it will be up for grabs in Japan next month before reaching the United States, Canada and Europe in early 2018.
-Prices will start at $29,990 (Rs.
+The 2018 Leaf, which first premiere at the Frankfurt Motor Show, is up for grabs in international markets since late last year.
+Prices start at $29,990 (Rs.
 19.22 lakh) before incentives in the US.

 It gets powered by a 40 kWh lithium-ion battery pack linked to an electric motor producing 147 horsepower and 320 Nm of peak torque.
 Nissan’s EPA-estimated range is at 150 miles (242 km) in the US while in European it is rated to have cruising range of 235 miles (378 km).
 The charging time of the battery is 16 hours via a 3 kW plug, 8 hours on a 6 kW plug amidst the quick charging function enabling 80 per cent battery in just 40 minutes.